muratk5n/thirdwave/en/index.md

 ---

-Some in Europe are playing both sides?
+Some in the West are playing both sides?
 Good catch by \#TFIGlobal

 FT: "More than $1bn of EU exports targeted by sanctions have disappeared in transit to Russia’s economic partners, a flow of 'ghost